JustinLycklama/JustinLycklama/README.md

 # User Interfaces

 As a Software Engineer I appreciate modularity.
-I love creating components that adapt and animate to any set of input.
+I love UI elements that adapt and animate to any set of input.

 Here's a Unity component that can animate cross-row changes for any sorted list of elements.